-We pursue design solutions that cascade throughout complex institutions
+We pursue design solutions that scale simplicity and humanity across complex institutions

-Re:Form - A Civilla Case Study in unlocking access to government serviceS
+Re:Form - A Case Study in unlocking access to government serviceS

 Millions of Americans struggle to access critical government services.
 For residents, navigating complex bureaucracies feels overwhelming and de-humanizing.
 For government agencies, these services are highly inefficient to operate and often fail to deliver desired outcomes.
 Civilla has been on a mission to unlock access to government services - starting with the public benefit system which impacts 25% of Americans each year.
-Over the past 25 months, the Civilla team has been working with the State of Michigan to redesign the experience of applying for public benefits.
-By prioritizing the needs of residents & caseworkers the team has developed an alternative that drastically reduces the State's operational burden while improving experiences and outcomes for millions of residents.
+Over the past two and a half years, the Civilla team has been working with the State of Michigan to redesign the experience of applying for public benefits.
+By prioritizing the needs of residents and caseworkers the team has developed an alternative that drastically reduces the State's operational burden while improving experiences and outcomes for millions of residents.

 The Michigan Department of Health and Human Services (MDHHS) touches nearly every Michigan resident through programs and services which range from health, income and nutrition supports to advanced laboratory capabilities and state vital records.
 The largest of these programs, and to a great extent those most commonly associated with MDHHS, support over 2.6 million Michigan residents through healthcare, nutrition, income, child care, and emergency relief services.
 With almost $1 Billion of allocated benefit left unclaimed each year, one of the primary barriers to services is the long and complex application.

-After months of navigating the required policy, legal, and departmental review process - Civilla launched a pilot program to test the new application in field offices across the State of Michigan.
-The purpose of the pilot was to conduct mixed-methods research that would allow the team to gather robust feedback on the design for the new application and fully measure benefits for both clients and field staff.
-Throughout the pilot, the application went through several iterations while complex data sets were captured and analyzed to achieve a full understanding of how a restructured business process would effect the system.
+In January 2017, MDHHS and Civilla launched a pilot program to test the new application in field offices across the State of Michigan.
+The purpose of the pilot was to conduct mixed-methods research that would allow the team to gather feedback on the design for the new application and fully measure its benefits for both clients and field staff.

-This results of the pilot were very positive.
+The results of the pilot were very positive.
 Overall, residents embraced the new application, reporting that they could complete the application more quickly, more confidently, and more independently.
+Nearly 90% of people were able to apply in less than 20 minutes, and 90% felt confident they could correctly fill out the application by themselves.
 For caseworkers, the new design resulted in more complete and accurate applications - which decreased processing times overall.
+Caseworkers spent 75% less time correcting errors, and saw a 22% increase in completion rates.
+In total, processing times improved by 42%.
 With that additional time, caseworkers reported being able to engage in higher value conversations and activities with their clients.
 By its conclusion, the pilot had produced a field-driven application that had the potential to greatly reduce the burden on the Michigan public benefit system and improve outcomes for millions of residents.

-Early evidence suggests that the new application will drastically reduce MDHHS’ operational burden while improving experiences and outcomes for millions of residents.
+On January 22, 2018, the project launched statewide, making the application available to the state’s 2.6 million residents who utilize public assistance each year.
+It was the culmination of 27 months of integrative work across five major programs.
+Early evidence suggests that the new application will measurably reduce MDHHS’ operational burden while improving experiences and outcomes for millions of residents.
 Further, this work will lay the groundwork for structural improvements across MDHHS in policy, technology, and business processes.

-Leaders across several industries and sectors (including a host of Fortune 500 companies) have begun leaning in to ask how working in a similar Way could help them achieve meaningful and enduring change within the complex institutions that they lead.
+Overall, Civilla's work in government is establishing a strong proof point for what it looks like to design institutional services that are human-centered from the inside-out.
+The insights from this work are relevant in a variety of sectors where bureaucratic backlog is a common experience.
+Leaders across industries and geographies have begun leaning in to explore how working in a similar Way could help them achieve meaningful and enduring change within the complex institutions that they lead.

 In the Media